sncsenpai/open-source-faves/deviation_macOS.md

 [^1]: While [GIMP](https://www.gimp.org/) is very powerful, I'm held back by my familiarity with [Adobe Photoshop].
 [Affinity Photo] is not free, but it is a fantastic alternative.
 [^2]: This is not free, but I am currently assessing some FOSS alternatives.
 [^3]: I used [Franz] a while back but it's now following a commercial model and the free version is way too limited.
 [Rambox] is similar and no longer open source.
+[^4]: I discovered [Rectangle](https://rectangleapp.com/) a bit too late.
+While open source, you can pay for a more "pro" version.